m3enzo/Advanced-Tab-Groups/README.md

 ## ⚠️ Notice

-_This feature requires manual setup until it becomes available in the Zen Mods store._
-_To use this CSS, you must configure Zen Browser's `userChrome.css` and enable certain preferences in `about:config`._
+_To use this CSS, you must configure Zen Browser's `userChrome.css` and enable the listed preferences in `about:config`._

 If you're unfamiliar with `userChrome.css`, please refer to [this guide](https://docs.zen-browser.app/guides/live-editing).
 If you encounter any issues, feel free to create an issue on this repository.